1. TAPI Troubleshooting

 A.2 How to check for DTMF Issues

-- If you are experiencing a DTMF issue meaning we don't see any button presses or it is showing the wrong number e.g. 3 instead of a 4.
-Then work with the phone company (or reinstall drivers for TAPI modem).
+- If you are experiencing a DTMF issue, in which you don't see any button presses or it is showing the wrong number (E.g. 3 instead of a 4).
+Then you can resolve the issue with your phone provider or reinstall drivers for the TAPI modem.

 - You can confirm if the modem is receiving DTMF tones by examining the log files in Windows Event Viewer or the Modem Diagnostic log in Device Manager.

 - You can enable Win-911 Debug logging for the Voice Module to determine if the Server is receiving DTMF tones.
-Please use this link for instructions on Enabling Debug Mode. https://supportdesk.win911.com/support/solutions/articles/24000034850-how-to-turn-on-debug-logging
+For more information, you may refer to the How to Turn On Debug logging Article.

 - You can test DTMF with standard landline telephone and make a call to an office that will let you press digits to dial an extension.